Yogesh-Thakare/GOLO_Subscription_API/GOLO_REST_API/README.txt

 -Run mvn clean
 -Run mvn install
 -Run main class Application, so that application will be up and above REST calls are accessible.

+Note* please see attached GOLO API Documentation for response obtained in Postman client